Rajasekaran-Elangovan/clinical-r-programing/README.md

-# clinical-r-programing
+# clinical-r-programming
-Clinical R programming course content
+Clinical R programming course content. this is the source repository to hosted website.